timadye/werewolf/Werewolf.md

 # Werewolf

 What exactly is Werewolf?
-It&#39;s a game.
-It&#39;s another one of those University of Oxford experiences.
+It's a game.
+It's another one of those University of Oxford experiences.
 As far as I can tell, Werewolf is the most purposefully complicated psychological thriller role-playing game ever invented.
 You may have played variations of it, or similar games like Mafia elsewhere, but I assure you the Oxford version is different.
 The roles and rules have been developing over at least the past fifty years.
 There are rumours that this version hatched from a cosmic egg laid by Helliconia author Brian Aldiss.
 I can neither confirm nor deny that.
 Anyway, it is complicated, but worth it for the feeling of smug self-satisfaction you get when you do well at a difficult game developed by generations of Oxonian geniuses.
 Yeah.

-Please note that, for the purpose of clarity, I have used the gender neutral singular pronoun set &#39;ze&#39; and &#39;zir&#39; to denote an individual player of any gender, because using &#39;they&#39; as a gender neutral pronoun doesn&#39;t allow me to differentiate between a single player and a group of multiple players clearly.
+Please note that, for the purpose of clarity, I have used the gender neutral singular pronoun set 'ze' and 'zir' to denote an individual player of any gender, because using 'they' as a gender neutral pronoun doesn't allow me to differentiate between a single player and a group of multiple players clearly.

 ## Premise